Ofplarsen/Ofplarsen/README.md

-- 👋 Hi, I’m @Ofplarsen
+- @Ofplarsen
-- 👀 I’m interested in coding and movies
-- 🌱 I’m currently learning Kotlin
-- 📫 How to reach me ofplarsen@gmail.com
+- How to reach me ofplarsen@gmail.com